liaoweiduo/continual-learning-baselines/rebuttal.md

 Q1: Contradiction between experimental results and the claim: "compositionality addresses the stability-plasticity dilemma"

 - Very good question.
-First we would like to highlight that we are discussing the stability and plasticity on the **feature extractor** of a continual learner.
-We can easily observe forgetting phenomenon that this continual learner has a performance drop on old tasks after learning a new task.
+First, we would like to highlight that we are discussing the stability and plasticity of the **feature extractor** of a continual learner.
+We can easily observe the forgetting phenomenon that this continual learner has a performance drop on old tasks after learning a new task.
 However, we want to say that the performance drop is from two aspects.
-    1. The feature extractor forgets the crucial features for old tasks when learning the new task.
+    1. The **feature extractor** forgets the crucial features for old tasks when learning the new task.
-    2. The classifiers of old tasks can not update (no old sample), thus, the coupling between the feature extractor and the corresponding classifiers is broken.
+    2. The **classifiers** of old tasks can not update (no old sample), thus, the coupling between the feature extractor and the corresponding classifiers is broken.
-- In our experiment, we visualized CAM of feature extractor in Appendix E.3.
-On CGQA, the learned feature extractor of Finetune was compositional, thus, it had good stability.
-However, Acon was very bad, thus, Acon can not one-hundred percent represent the performance of plasticity and stability abilities.
+- In our experiment, we visualized the CAM of the feature extractor in Appendix E.3.
+On CGQA, the learned feature extractor of Finetune was compositional, thus, the feature extractor had good stability.
+However, Acon was very bad, showing that when combined with the classifiers, the stability was poor.
+Thus, we claim that using Acon to evaluate the feature extractor is faulty.
-- While, our Hn evaluate the compositionality of a feature extractor (how well can this feature extractor extract compositional features).
+- While our Hn evaluates the compositionality of a feature extractor (how well can this feature extractor extract compositional features).
 We eliminate the effect of the classifier.
-- By the way, our evaluation method is flexible and can also be used on algorithms which don't explicitly separate feature learning from classifier learning.
+- By the way, our evaluation method is flexible and can also be used on algorithms that don't explicitly separate feature learning from classifier learning.
 We just provide few-shot testing tasks and algorithms can just deepcopy and evaluate their models with their own methods.
-- 抛开modularity结果，baselines是基本上Hn高的Acon就好（table 1的2的ER，ER*） why ER better than LwF。
-    - LwF的问题是class IL上的prediction bias on classifier较为严重，而memory-based方法ER却能很好的解决这个，他们的feature extractor在extractor.
-- 而 modularity （RPSnet）在class-IL上好的原因是it reduces the prediction bias in the classifier (Appendix line 521-523), and our compositionalty more focuses on feature extractor (to extract compositional features).

 Q2: Motivations on the evaluations of three compositinoal capabilities

 - Very good question.
-As we claim and explain in the above question, compositionality is a very important ability for a continual learner. and most of the current works (Sec 2 related works) in vision only consider systematicity (novel re-combination) as composistionality. we extend to productivity and substitutivity (other two very interesting aspects of compositionality which are widely studied in the NLP field) to provide more insights of continual learners.
+As we claim and explain in the above question, compositionality is a very important ability for a continual learner. and most of the current works (Sec 2 related works) in vision only consider systematicity (novel re-combination) as compositionality.
+We extend to productivity and substitutivity (other two very interesting aspects of compositionality which are widely studied in the NLP field) to provide more insights.
-- We now discuss more about the motivations on productivity and substitutivity:
+- We now discuss more about the motivations for productivity and substitutivity:
     - Productivity: Compositional feature extractors trained with simple combinations of concepts can easily generalize to complex images (more visual concepts).
-For example in our main paper line 150-151, a un-compositional feature extractor may learn coupled features between Grass and Table concepts when recognizing {Grass, Table}.
+For example in our main paper line 150-151, an un-compositional feature extractor may learn coupled features between Grass and Table concepts when recognizing {Grass, Table}.
 Then, when seeing {Door, Leaves, Shirt, Table} (one image with the Table concept but no Grass concept), it does not have high activating values on these features.
 On the other hand, a compositional feature extractor learns decoupled features for Grass and for Table concepts.
 Thus, it can have higher activating values on Table features when seeing {Door, Leaves, Shirt, Table}.
-Productivity test is to evaluate this performance.
+The productivity test is to evaluate this performance.
-    - Substitutivity: In order to achieve **balance** and **flexible** combinations of concepts (the number of instances for different combinations of concepts can be similar (no long-tailed combinations) and we can combine any pair of concepts together), our selected concepts are all visual and disentangled.
-However, some concepts (like motion and human mood) are more likely to be the attribute of other concepts (like human).
-These attribute-like concepts are not so flexible that it can not appear on other concepts or the representation may be different when combined with different concepts (like Ripe apple is different from Ripe banana).
-To compensate the evaluation on these attribute-like concepts, we design substitutivity test.
+    - Substitutivity: In order to achieve **balance** and **flexible** combinations of concepts (the number of instances for different combinations of concepts can be similar (no long-tailed combinations) and we can combine any pair of concepts), our selected concepts are all visual and disentangled.
+However, some concepts (like motion and human mood) are more likely to be the attribute of other concepts (e.g., Human).
+These attribute-like concepts are not so flexible that they can not appear on other concepts or the representation may be different when combined with different concepts (like Ripe apple is different from Ripe banana).
+To compensate for the evaluation of these attribute-like concepts, we design the substitutivity test.

 Q3: Knowledge leaking on continual training tasks

+-

 - reviewer觉得CL setting不同task之间需要完全无关，novel classes没有knowledge leaking。我们的不同task会有相同的concept出现，不是standard CL setting。
+- domain-IL ? 就是要利用上old task的knowledge的？
 - besides， we also evaluate on noc, (non-compositional testing), the concepts are all unseen on old tasks.

 Q4: Explain why Principle 2 (few-shot learning) and Principle 3 (frozen feature extractor) supports evaluating model's compositionality.

 - At the specific checkpoint (after finishing all continual training tasks), we used our evaluation protocol to evaluate the model’s compositionality.
 In such a condition, if the number of support samples in the evaluation task is large, the feature extractor may learn from them and thus we can not actually judge whether the good performance comes from the original feature extractor (learned from old tasks).
 Thus, we recommend few-shot evaluation tasks and frozen feature extractors.
-We also list the reason in the main paper line 120-126.
+We also listed the reason in the main paper line 120-126.
 - We should highlight that the principles are not strict and we also did experiments on not frozen feature extractors in Appendix E.7.
-For your convenience, we show our observation: all methods show a performance drop if not freezing the feature extractor especially for ER.
-It is clearly an overfitting issue and the bad effect is method-dependent.
+For your convenience, we show our observation: all methods show a performance drop if not freezing the feature extractor, especially for ER.
+It was clearly an overfitting issue and the bad effect was method-dependent.
 So in order to eliminate this effect when comparing the methods and let the accuracy correctly represents the compositionality, we freeze the feature extractor.
+- On the other hand, few-shot tasks can help evaluate the plasticity since models can have good accuracy on these tasks only if they can fast adapt previous knowledge to the new one.
+In this case, the compositionality is crucial to fill the systematic gap between the continual training and the few-shot testing tasks.

 Q5: Add literature review of more recent works and baseline experiments

 - Thank you very much for providing recent works.
 I will put them into our related works.
 We will submit our revision as soon as possible.
-- The reason why we did not include prompt-based methods (e.g., l2p, dualprompt) in our experiments is that these methods utilize a pretrained backbone and learn to extract knowledge from the backbone by prompting, thus, we claim that the pretrain backbone may potentially see the labels for testing which is unfair to those from-scratch learning methods (baselines I used in our experiments).
+- The reason why we did not include prompt-based methods (e.g., l2p, dualprompt) in our experiments is that these methods utilize a pretrained backbone and learn to extract knowledge from the backbone by prompting, thus, we claim that the pretrained backbone may potentially see the labels for testing which is unfair to those from-scratch learning methods (baselines I used in our experiments).
 - We also run quick experiments on codaPrompt, dualPrompt, l2p++, deep l2p++, and the corresponding finetune method with pretrained backbone (**FT_Classifier**: freeze feature extractor and finetune classifier; **l2p++**: use prefix-tuning instead of prompt-tuning; **deep l2p++**: add prefix-tuning at all layers).
 The results are as follows:

     | CGQA          | Acon| sys | pro | sub | Hn | non | noc | Hr | Ha |